This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in

 Is emergency arbitrator relief available in your country?
 Are decisions made by emergency arbitrators readily enforceable?

 Neither the Liechtenstein law on arbitration nor the Liechtenstein rules contain provisions on the appointment of emergency arbitrators.
-For this reason, no information can be given on this.
+For this reason, this issue has not yet been the subject of a court decision.

 Are there arbitral laws or arbitration institutional rules in your country providing for simplified or expedited procedures for claims under a certain value?
 Are they often used?